smetj/smetj.net/content/azure_queue_storage_input_module.rst

 indicate the message should reappear for other consumers to consume when our setup fails to process the said message properly.

 Conslusion
 ----------

-This initial version of `wishbone_contrib.module.input.azure_queue_storage`_ allows us to consume messages from Azure queue storage with ease.
-The module is an initial version which doesn't support yet all features the queueing service offers.

-The `Wishbone`_ support for the `Azure Queue Storage`_ service allows you to develop servers which consume and process messages in no-time!
+While this initial release doesn't support yet all features the Azure queue storage service has to offer, it allows us to bootstrap a server and consume messages in no-time!

 Obviously, you will need to have the possibility to submit messages too, but that will be a new module and the next small project I'll be working on.

 If you have any questions, remarks or suggestions please feel free getting in touch.

 .. _Azure Queue Storage: https://azure.microsoft.com/en-us/services/storage/queues/